mirakc/mirakc/docs/events.md

 The order of occurrence of `recording.started`, `recording.stopped` and `recording-record-saved` events is not guaranteed.

+When a client connects to `/events`, a `recording.record-saved` event for each existing record will be sent to the client.

 ## recording.record-removed

 An event sent when a record is removed.